luiscoco/RAG_Ollama_version2/README.md

-﻿# Efficiently Searching PDF Content with AI: Leveraging LLMs and RAG for Enhanced Retrieval
+﻿# Efficiently Searching PDF Content with Ollama AI: Leveraging LLMs and RAG for Enhanced Retrieval

 This sample demonstrates how to **ingest** text from **PDF** files into a **vector store**